Karakul (Tajikistan): Environment

 Although the lake lies within a national park, much of the surroundings are used as pasture.
 The lake, with its islands, marshes, wet meadows, peat bogs, and pebbly and sandy plains, has been identified by BirdLife International as an Important Bird Area (IBA) because it supports significant numbers of the populations of various bird species, either as residents, or as breeding or passage migrants.

 These species include bar-headed geese, ruddy shelducks, common mergansers, saker falcons, Himalayan vultures, lesser sand plovers, brown-headed gulls, Tibetan sandgrouse, yellow-billed choughs, Himalayan rubythroats, white-winged redstarts, white-winged snowfinches, rufous-streaked accentors, brown accentors, black-headed mountain finches and Caucasian great rosefinches.
 The lake's islands are the main places where waterbirds rest and nest.

-The only fish in the lake are Nemacheilus.
+The only fish in the lake are Triplophysa lacusnigri.

 Events

 Higher than Lake Titicaca, Karakul hosted the Roof of the World Regatta from 2014 to 2017.
 This replaced the Alpine Bank Dillon Open, held on the Dillon Reservoir in Colorado, United States as the highest sailing regatta in the world.